al1brn/geonodes/docs/simulation.md

 # Simulation

 > Tutorial on how to create a simulation zone.
+See also [Simulation](api/Simulation.md)

 ## Objective